Dare to Conquer (formerly Billionaire Blog Club) Review: Is It Worth It?

 As I mentioned, the Slack community beats any blogging Facebook group, hands down.
 A large majority of members participate in discussions, and having access directly to Paul is worth its weight in gold.

-Other BBC community perks include:
+Other DTC community perks include:

 - An exchange section where members can help each other with specific blogging tasks for community points.